Astrocoders/bs-react-feather/README.md

 };
 ```

-These bindings are based on (bs-material-ui bindings)[https://github.com/InsidersByte/bs-material-ui-icons], from InsidersByte
+These bindings are based on [bs-material-ui bindings](https://github.com/InsidersByte/bs-material-ui-icons), from InsidersByte